 Citizens’ Juries are a tool for engaging citizens on a range of issues.
-Such as examining cuts in public service funding, balancing work and family life or healthcare provision.
+Such as examining cuts in public service funding, balancing work and family life or deciding whether an elected representative has behaved with integrity.
 They are relatively inexpensive compared to larger deliberative exercises, such as Citizens' Summits and Planning Cells.
-Their small size allows for effective deliberation, but they are sufficiently diverse and citizens are exposed to a wide range of perspectives.
+Their small size allows for effective deliberation, but they are also sufficiently diverse to make sure they include a wide range of perspectives.

 Normally the deliberation phase is not open to the public to ensure jurors feel comfortable in expressing their opinions without outside pressure.
 All phases are facilitated by a trained facilitator(s) who ensures a level playing field.
 On the final day a public forum is held where the jurors present their findings and recommendations and explain how they reached their decision.
 About two to three weeks later a final report is issued and made available to the public.